 - Health plans, including Medicare

-Information can typically come from receiving a paper copy, or by visiting an online portal.
-You should receive the information in a timely manner; however, it could take up to 30 days.
+Information can come from getting a paper copy, or by visiting an online portal.

 Become Power of Attorney for a Medicare Beneficiary on Social Security

-If you’re looking to become the representative payee for someone on Social Security, you’ll need to prepare yourself for a visit to the Social Security office.
-When you arrive at the Social Security office, you’ll need to submit a letter from the beneficiary’s doctor that states the need for a representative payee.
+At the Social Security office, submit a letter from the recipient’s doctor that states the need for a representative payee.

-In addition to the letter, you’ll need to have proof of identity.
-Your Social Security number is required, you should take your card to the meeting.
+Also, you’ll need to have proof of identity.
+Your Social Security card is necessary.

-Payee applications are done face to face with Social Security, if you’re applying on behalf of an organization, you’ll need your employee identification number.
+Payee applications are made in-person with Social Security.
+If applying on behalf of an organization, you’ll need your employee identification number.

 Becoming Power of Attorney

-- Conventional Power of Attorney is granted to the agent when the principal signs the document and concludes when the principal is unfit.
+- Conventional Power of Attorney is granted to the agent when the principal is unfit.

 - Springing Power of Attorney only occurs when the document is signed, and it stays in effect throughout the principal’s life.

-Additionally, an attorney can notarize any required documents in your state.
-Each state has different requirements for the legal power of attorney.
+An attorney can notarize any documents in your state.
+Each state has different rules.

-When you have the forms signed and prepared you to need to:
+When you have the forms signed and prepared you need to: